peachcrumb/campus-address/index.md

 # Aloha all,

 As we head into the 20XX school year, I have a few announcements and reminders.
-For parents, if your children have not been in my classes before –  my name is Phoebe and I'll be teaching **4th grade general sciences** as well as **6th grade robotics**
-and **coding lab after school for 5-8th grade**.
+For parents, if your children have not been in my classes before –  my name is Phoebe and I'll be teaching **4th grade general sciences** as well as **6th grade robotics** and **coding lab after school for 5-8th grade**.
 If you would like to see their syllabi ahead of time, please check the school's [LMS] site and navigate to my course(s).

 In the syllabus, you may notice the classroom has a specific procedure regarding devices.
 As soon as students arrive, they will need to:
-### Deposit any electronic that connects to the internet via wifi, ethernet, cell service, or otherwise at the room's designated charging hub.
+#### Deposit any electronic that connects to the internet via wifi, ethernet, cell service, or otherwise at the room's designated charging hub.
 This policy emerged through my experience teaching other STEM courses at this school during the final years in my bachelor's program, since I observed that unlimited access to students' personal devices could cause disruptions to the class.
-On the back
+On the back of the same coin, being wholly unable to use electronics
-of the same coin, being wholly unable to use electronics during the daytime would ultimately render students technologically illiterate and leave them at a greater disadvantage in modern skills compared to their peers in other programs.
+during the daytime would ultimately render students technologically illiterate and leave them at a greater disadvantage in modern skills compared to their peers in other programs.
 The solution?
 Allowing use of these devices in moderation during classtime, but only when relevant to the discussion or activity.

-## Community Feedback

-- Use of email-based password specification for users, and/or use of an alternative authentication mechanism.
-- Use of https so that passwords are sent in encrypted format.
-- Removal of the insecure package, and the addition of Next.js Methods to replace client-side DB updates.
+There is a decent chance you may have continually exposed your children to technology since a younger age than they are now, and perhaps you even raised an 'iPad kid'.
+This means that they will likely be able to bring their own devices to school at their own risk, as long as the equipment is to standard with the   school's regulation.
+However, if for any reason your student needs to temporarily rent or borrow a required device for the semester,
+#### Please contact the tech department to check their inventory for any available items that can be signed-out.

 <!-- ## Walkthrough videos